dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [DAG-rider](https://arxiv.org/abs/2102.08325), and
 [Bullshark](https://arxiv.org/abs/2201.05677").
-If you are like me, you might feel that these solutions are a bit overdone: they all contain multiple purpose-built DAG layers, and furthermore, DAG transmissions are blocked on input needed for specific layers from the Consensus protocol, potentially hampering throughput.
+If you are like me, you might feel that these solutions are a bit overdone: they contain multiple purpose-built DAG layers, and furthermore, DAG transmissions are blocked on input needed for specific layers from the Consensus protocol, potentially hampering throughput.
-Since the DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast, it seems that we should be able to do better.
+Since the DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast, it seems that we should be able to do simpler/better.

 **In this post, I will illustrate a simple -- quite possibly the simplest and the most efficient -- DAG-riding BFT Consensus solution, _Fin_, for the partial synchrony model.**